gradientinstitute/twostageridge/README.md

 W = np.hstack((Z[:, np.newaxis], X))

-ts = TwoStageRidge(treatment_index=0)  # Tell the model where the treatment variable is ts.fit(W, Y)  # estimate causal effect, alpha
+ts = TwoStageRidge(treatment_index=0)  # Column index of the treatment variable ts.fit(W, Y)  # estimate causal effect, alpha

 print(f"α = {ts.alpha_}, s.e.(α) = {ts.se_alpha_}, p-value = {ts.p_}")
 ```

-This will print out the estimated average treatment effect,standard error,
+This will print out the estimated average treatment effect,standard error, and
-and p-value of a two-sided t-test against a null hypothesis of α = 0.
+p-value of a two-sided t-test against a null hypothesis of α = 0.
+For more
-For more information on how to use this model, and how to perform model
+information on how to use this model, and how to perform model selection for
-selection for the model parameters, see the [notebooks](notebooks).
+the model parameters, see the [notebooks](notebooks).